jyixzhou/GitHub-Tutorial/Activity_Instructions_Part_2.md

 #### Various repo actions
 1. Clone an existing repo from GitHub
     - `Clone a repo` - `Clone` -  choose `Clone with URL` if you don’t own the repo *or* choose `GitHub.com` if you are the owner or a collaborator of the repo
-    - As an example, you can try and clone the GitHub-Tutorial repo in KHANDLE organization: https://github.com/KHANDLE-STAR-LA90/GitHub-Tutorial
-Let me know if you don’t have access to this repo
+    - You should clone the repo that you created for this class from the last tutorial.
+Find the URL on the repo page on GitHub by clicking `Code`.

 2. Intialize a new repo and push to GitHub
     - `Init` - `GitHub.com` - Fill in the repo name and local path - `Create Repository`
+    - We are not doing this today, but feel free to try this yourself!

 #### Branching
 1. Create a new branch called “develop”
     - Click `Branch` and enter the new branch name “develop”; this new branch will contain everything from the main branch

 2. Make new edits in develop, and merge into main (demo later)
-    - Right click the main branch icon - `Merge develop into main` (note the direction)
+    - Right click either the main branch icon or the develop branch icon - look for `Merge develop into main` (note the direction)

 #### Make edits; stage, commit, and push
-1. Create and edit a code file as an example within GitKraken
+1. Create and edit a code file using a software of your choice; stage-commit-push
+    - I will use R. You can use any other software, e.g. SAS and STATA.

+2. Create and edit a `.gitignore` file directly in GitKraken
+    - Command palette - `Create File` - Type “.gitignore”
-    - The command palette is very useful!
+      The command palette is very useful!
 Allows you to search for commands and actions, e.g. create files, etc.

-2. Create and edit a `.gitignore` file
-    - Command palette - `Create File` - Type “.gitignore”
     - List the name of the files that you want Git to ignore.
 (You can leave it empty for now.)
     - Click the blue dot on the top right corner of the editing window and save the change.
     - Exercise: Download the toy_data.csv from Google Drive folder and put it in your repository folder on your own machine.
 Then add this file name to .gitignore.
 You will notice that GitKraken does not display this file in its directory.
 Stage-commit-push.